-- I. It is the policy of Louisiana Healthcare Connections that invasive pain management procedures performed by a physician are medically necessary when the relevant criteria are met, and the patient receives only one procedure per visit, with or without radiographic guidance. - A. Diagnostic Facet Joint Injections, performed under fluoroscopy or computed tomographic (CT) guidance, are considered medically necessary for the following indications: - 1.
+- I. It is the policy of Louisiana Healthcare Connections that invasive pain management procedures performed by a physician are medically necessary when the relevant criteria are met, and the patient receives only one procedure per visit, with or without radiographic guidance. - A. Facet Joint Injections, performed under fluoroscopy or computed tomographic (CT) guidance, are considered medically necessary for the following indications: - 1.
 Up to two controlled medial branch blocks/facet joint injections in the lumbar and cervical regions when all the following criteria are met: - a.
-Intermittent or continuous back or neck pain that interferes with activities of daily living (ADLs) has lasted for ≥ three months; - b.
-The member/enrollee has failed to respond to conservative therapy within the past year, including all of the following: - i. \geq four weeks physical therapy or prescribed home exercise program; - ii. \geq four weeks activity modification; - iii.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) ≥ three weeks, or NSAIDs contraindicated or not tolerated; - c.
-Clinical findings suggest facet joint syndrome, and imaging studies suggest no other obvious cause of the pain (e.g., fracture, tumor, infection, extraspinal lesion), and pain is not associated with radiculopathy or myelopathy.
-Physical findings of spinal facet joint syndrome can include low back pain exacerbated on extension and rotation or positive response to facet loading maneuvers; - d.
-No more than three spinal levels (unilateral or bilateral) are to be treated at the same session; - e.
-If a second injection is required, it is performed at the same level(s) to confirm the validity of a positive clinical response (i.e., $\geq 80\%$ pain relief) to the initial injection, and the injections should be given at least two weeks apart; - f.
+Intermittent or continuous back or neck pain that interferes with activities of daily living (ADLs) has lasted for ≥ 3 months; - b.
+The member/enrollee has failed to respond to conservative therapy including all of the following: - c. ≥ 6 weeks chiropractic, physical therapy or prescribed home exercise program; - d.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) \geq 3 weeks or NSAIDs contraindicated or not tolerated; - e. ≥ 6 weeks activity modification; - f.
+Clinical findings suggest facet joint syndrome, and imaging studies suggest no other obvious cause of the pain (e.g., disc herniation, radiculitis, discogenic or sacroiliac pain).
+Physical findings of spinal facet joint syndrome can include low back pain exacerbated on extension and rotation; positive response to facet loading maneuvers or pain worse at night; - g.
+No more than three spinal levels (unilateral or bilateral) are to be treated at the same session: - h.
+If a second injection is required, it is performed at the same level(s) to confirm the validity of a positive clinical response (i.e., >75 % pain relief) to the initial injection, and the injections should be given at least two weeks apart; - i.
 A radiofrequency joint denervation/ablation procedure is being considered.

-Note: If the first controlled medial branch block/facet joint injection has < 80% pain relief, a second block at the same level is not medically necessary.
+^{}Note: If the first controlled medial branch block/facet joint injection has < 75% pain relief, a second block is not medically necessary.